Take a stroll through the enchanting alleys of Taipa Village.

 Museum of Taipa and Coloane History

-You cant miss this bright blue/greenish building located right opposite one of the main bus stops.
-It’s a small Museum but worth a look.
-It is open daily, except for Mondays, from 10:00am to 6:00pm.
-Free admission for everyone.
+You can’t miss this bright blue/greenish building located right opposite one of the main bus stops.
+It’s a small Museum but worth a look, and is open daily (except for Mondays), from 10am to 6pm, with free admission for everyone.

 Museum of Taipa and Coloane History Rua Correia da Silva, Taipa, +853 2882 5631, +853 2882 7103, www4.icm.gov.mo/cotaimuseum